prody/ProDy/doc/tutorial.rst

 <Selection: "resname ARG LYS HIS ASP GLU" from 1p38 (906 atoms; 1 coordinate sets, active set index: 0)>

 .. seealso::
-   For more information, tips and tricks see :ref:`selections` and :ref:`selops`.
+   For more information see :ref:`selections` and :ref:`selections-operations`.

 Hierarchical view of atoms
 -------------------------------------------------------------------------------

-:class:`prody.atomic.AtomGroup` instances has a flat view of atoms in PDB files, but it is possible to get a hierarchical view (:class:`prody.atomic.HierView`) of them:
+:class:`~prody.atomic.AtomGroup` instances has a flat view of atoms in PDB files, but it is possible to get a hierarchical view (:class:`~prody.atomic.HierView`) of them:

 >>> hv = prot.getHierView()